Frequently Asked Questions

 🧠 What is Occupational Therapy?

-Occupational Therapy (OT) helps children build the skills they need for everyday life — things like play, learning, self-care, and emotional regulation.
+Occupational Therapy helps children build the skills they need to take part in everyday life.
+This can include play, self-care, learning, emotional regulation, social participation and becoming more independent.

 🎯 How do I know if my child might benefit from OT?